enhance-dev/enhance.dev/app/docs/md/learn/starter-project/browser.md

 <doc-callout level="info" mark="💭">

-The `/_public` endpoint is created for you so that Enhance can do the tedious work of replacing your authored file name with a fingerprinted one to avoid cacheing issues.
+The `/_public` endpoint is created for you so that Enhance can do the tedious work of replacing your authored file name with a fingerprinted one to avoid caching issues.

 </doc-callout>